Guilherme-Benso/App-Finances/README.md

-# App-Finances
+# Finance app
-## 📝 Resumo do projeto
+## 📝 Project summary
-Front end de aplicativo desenvolvido com React Native pra o gerenciamento de receita e gastos do usuário
+Front end application developed with React Native to manage the user account.

-## ✔️ Técnicas e tecnologias utilizadas
+## ✔️ Technologies used

 - ``React-Native``
 - ``Javascript``

-## Prévia da aplicação
+## Application preview

 https://user-images.githubusercontent.com/101438815/210244864-ed6b39e9-a6c8-4ee6-b908-841aeb9a7ba4.mp4

+## How to run

+1- Clone this project